 2. if the associated MCVideo client rejoins an ongoing MCVideo call without an implicit Transmission request or initiates or joins a chat group call without an implicit Transmission request or attempts to initiate an already existing MCVideo call without an implicit Transmission request, and

-a. if an MCVideo call already exists but no MCVideo client has the permission to send a media, the transmission control interface towards the MCVideo client in the transmission control server:
+a. if an MCVideo call already exists but no MCVideo client has the permission to send media, the transmission control interface towards the MCVideo client in the transmission control server: